Tiyo98/b-side-cuecollection/jellymechanics.md

 \
  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/jellyultra.webp)
  \
  When you dash diagonally down with momentum like from a hyper you keep your speed until the dash runs out.
 If you hit the ground you gain a 1.2x speed modifier but that also runs out when the dash runs out.
-This can be canceled when picking up objects like jellys which lets you fly across the screen.
+This can be canceled when picking up objects like jellies which lets you fly across the screen.

 ----
 ## Regrabs